alexn11/hard-sphere-dyn/README.md

 The spheres evolve in a square 2-torus.

-Parameters of the simulation and the paths of the output files are modifiable on the command line, for more details run:
+The parameters of the simulation and the paths of the output files are modifiable on the command line, for more details run:
 ```bash
 python hard-spheres.py  --help
 ```